Montana lawmakers cross the aisle to block a trans bathroom ban in the state capitol

 "I think it's time that this body addresses this issue now as they are addressing it nationally," he said.

-The Montana measure came right after a similar conversion arose in the nation's Capital — but ended in a very different outcome.
+The Montana measure came right after a similar conversation arose in the nation's Capital — but ended in a very different outcome.

 In early November, Democratic Rep.-elect Sarah McBride of Delaware became the first openly transgender person elected to Congress.